AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/using-the-compose-window/scheduling-an-email.md

    ![](assets/three-1.png)

 1. Enter the time you want the email to go out.
-Select the desired time zone and click **Save**.
+Select the desired time zone and click **[!UICONTROL Save]**.
 Close the scheduler when done.

    ![](assets/four-1.png)

-1. Now that your scheduled date/time is selected, click **Send** to schedule the email.
+1. Now that your scheduled date/time is selected, click **[!UICONTROL Send]** to schedule the email.

    ![](assets/five-1.png)